Information Systems Master's Program

 Courses in the Information Systems master's program encourage information systems consultants, IT auditors, and project managers to frame problems from the perspective of a CIO who drives organizational change through technology.
 A curricular balance of new coding skills and leadership perspectives will turn you into a creative problem-solver able to stay ahead of the rapid pace of technology.

 The Information Systems master's program at Stevens is available on campus or fully online.
-Visit the link below to learn more about and apply to the online program.

-Information Systems core
+Information Systems Core Curriculum

 You will also choose one of the following to complete the Information Systems core.

-Information Systems Specialization
+Information Systems Specialization Electives

 The master's program includes four electives that allow you to explore an area of interest in greater depth.
 Students seeking a more structured approach can use some of those elective courses to pursue one of the concentrations listed below.